trilitech/tezos-developer-docs/docs/tutorials/create-nfts/connect-wallet.md

 Now your application can connect to wallets.
 In the next section, you create transactions for the user wallet to send to Tezos.
+Review the design considerations for dApps below and then continue to [Part 3: Sending transactions](/tutorials/create-nfts/send-transactions).

 ## Design considerations